PADI Rescue Diver – Build Confidence and Safety Underwater

 Policy sub-limits and excess apply while under instructor supervision.

-Costs to plan for
+Costs to Plan For

-• Equipment hire if you don’t own your own gear (ask us for rates)
+• Equipment hire if you don’t own your own gear

-• Optional Emergency First Response (CPR & First Aid) course if you need to update your certification
+• Optional Emergency First Response, CPR & First Aid, course if you need to update your certification

 • Personal transport, parking and snacks – training location information provided upon booking